ChloeSAPage/AI-Cooking-Assistant/README.md

 <details>
 <summary>Day 4</summary>

 On the fourth day, we aimed to enhance the app’s design even more.
-So We sought feedback from our design team and friends, generating additional tickets on our Trello board.
+So we sought feedback from our design team and friends, generating additional tickets on our Trello board.

 ![alt text](public/images/readMeImages/day4TrelloBoard.png)